Q May I tape your show?

 A Yes but more for fun than profit though they both perform.
 Jean (bass, vocals) is a music producer at an advertising agency.
-Evan (banjo and vocals and a good songwriter) is a college student and a writer.<
+Evan (banjo and vocals and a good songwriter) was a writer.

 Q What is a Toog?

 A Depends on who you ask but I think that Toogs is short for Two Dogs.
 My wife says it’s short for Two Girls.
 Either way—Annie and Betty were the Toogs—nervous little weinerdogs.

 Q Who’s your favorite guitar player? (bass, drums, sax, piano, etc)